wmeints/effective-llm-applications/README.md

 - Formatting and layout
 - Publishing

-I publish after each chapter is complete and undergone initial editing.
+I publish after each chapter is complete and has undergone initial editing.
 This way, you get the content as fast as possible.
-After I've completed the full book, I'll go through the entire book again to ensure everything is consistent and correct.
+After I've completed the whole book, I'll go through the entire book again to ensure everything is consistent and correct.

 > **Hey, didn't you use AI to write your book?**
 > Yes, I did!
 I used Claude.ai to help me generate text for the book.
 But I stopped.
 I
 > found that it gets in the way of critical thinking and creativity.
 It also throws so
-> much mediocre content at me it's hard to manage it.
+> much mediocre content at me, it's hard to manage it.
 I prefer to write the content
 > myself now that I have the time for it.
 I love writing, and AI wasn't doing me a favor
 > in that regard.

 ### Research

 The book contains my experience with building LLM-based applications using Semantic Kernel.
-I try to pull from experience as much as possible because it gives the best results for me.
+I pull from experience as much as possible because it gives the best results for me.

-However, before I write, I do my research to verify that my ideas are going to work and build a sample to demonstrate the principles.
+However, before I write, I research to verify that my ideas will work and build a sample to demonstrate the principles.
 Working code is still the best way to demonstrate things.
-The book is the narrative to the example.
+The book is the narrative of the example.

 ### Writing

-I write an initial set of notes in Markdown and a rough outline that I refine as I go.
+I write an initial set of notes in Markdown and a rough outline that I refine.

 After the initial outline, I'll start by adding detail to each of the sections in the outline.
-I still use a note writing style as I want to make sure that each section makes sense to you as the reader of my work.
+I still use a note writing style to make sure that each section makes sense to you, as the reader of my work.
 Often, I need to rework the outline as I write the notes because I find that the initial outline doesn't work out as I thought.

-Once I have the notes for the full chapter, I'll go back and expand the notes into the full text.
-It's at this time I want to make sure that there are pointers and bridges to help you navigate the text.
+Once I have the notes for the whole chapter, I'll go back and expand the notes into the full text.
+At this time, I want to ensure that there are pointers and bridges to help you navigate the text.
 I also want to make sure that the text is engaging and that it's easy to read.